AbhinavSingh16/Spotify-Top-Tracks-2018/README.md

-# literate-bassoon
-Top Track of 2018 on Spotify Analysis
+#Top Track of 2018 on Spotify Analysis

 At the end of every year Spotify compiles a playlist of the songs streamed most often over the course of that year.